openshift/enhancements/enhancements/machine-api/machine-health-check-pause-on-upgrade.md

 ### Version Skew Strategy

 This controller has some expectation to other APIs, which are the clusterVersion status conditions, and the machineHealthCheck pause annotation.
-In case any of those changes their API (new condition name or annotaton key), the controller will stop to work.
-This will catched in CI.
+In case any of those changes their API (new condition name or annotation key), the controller will stop to work.
+This will be caught in CI.

 ## Implementation History

 ## Drawbacks

+The controller can't stop ongoing external remediation, which is executed by an external remediation controller.
+For this to happen we would either need to introduce and implement a pause flag on the external remediation CRD, or the external remediation controller needs to look for the pause annotation on the machineHealthCheck resource.

 ## Alternatives

 - Not having this feature at all: cluster admins could pause machineHealthChecks manually, but that is unneeded work, and too easy to forget.
-- Implement this in the machine healthcheck controller: this would be an obviuos choice on a first look.
+- Implement this in the machine-healthcheck-controller: this would be an obvious choice on a first look.
 But since the clusterVersion resource is Openshift specific, it would further diverge Openshift machine API and upstream Cluster API.
 The goal is to align them over time.
+- Track the status of nodes more fine-grained and continue to remediate nodes that currently are not upgrading: this would be a perfect solution and might be investigated more deeply in the future.
+For now, with respect to timeline, we want to concentrate on the simple solution of pausing MHCs completely.
+- Use node leases: there are efforts to introduce the concept of node leases (https://github.com/kubernetes/enhancements/pull/1411).
+They can be used for coordinating parties which want to do destructive actions on nodes, like e.g. upgrades or remediation.
+This would also result in more fine-grained "pausing" of node remediation.
+With respect to the timeline we don't want to wait for this effort, but will keep an eye on it.

 ## Infrastructure Needed [optional]